 - Most DUI cases in Fort Walton Beach do not go to trial, and

 - If the case does go to trial, we can argue to the jury that there are other reasons for your refusal.

 - You will face a significantly longer license suspension from the DHSMV for a refusal.
 Again, I still think a refusal is the better option.
 There are options to minimize the hardship of a license suspension.

 - If you have ever refused in the past, this current refusal could lead to a separate criminal charge of Refusal to Submit to Chemical Test.

 The bottom line about Refusal to Blow In Fort Walton Beach

-My opinion is based on over 14 years of defending DUI cases in Fort Walton Beach.
+My opinion is based on defending DUI cases in Fort Walton Beach since 2001.
 If you have had anything at all to drink, I recommend that you refuse.
 If you have not been drinking at all, you should consider providing a breath test in order to save your driver’s license from a longer suspension.
-Also, if you haven’t been drinking and your BAC comes back as 0.00, usually the State will dismiss the DUI charge against you.
-Sadly, that is not always the case.

 Call a Fort Walton Beach DUI Refusal Attorney

 If you were arrested for DUI with Refusal in Fort Walton Beach, you need help and you need answers.
 I’d be glad to meet with you to talk about your case.
 Just give Flaherty Defense Firm a call at (850) 243-6097.